Straight Razor Shaving Guide: Get the Closest, Smoothest Shave in 2025.

 5. Store away from moisture (a drawer in the bathroom is fine)

 Good blade hygiene can go a long way.
 Not only does it keep bacteria at bay, but it leads to less deterioration of the cutting edge over time.
-That means a sharper blade
+That means a sharper blade.

 If you still have questions on your search for cut throat razors for beginners, we hope you can find the answer here.

-Using a straight razor for shaving is a skill that combines art and precision.
+A: Using a straight razor for shaving is a skill that combines art and precision.
 Here are step-by-step instructions to help you get a close and safe shave:

 1. Preparation: Start with a clean and moist face.
 Taking a hot shower or applying a warm towel on your face beforehand can help soften your beard and open up pores.